-Documenting the test cases deals with documentation part of the developed product which should have to be prepared before or at the time of software testing.
-Documenting the test cases will facilitate you to estimate the testing effort you will need along with test coverage and tracking and tracing requirement.
-In this chapter, you will learn to dig into how documentation is beneficial while testing along with some other features of it.
+Documenting the test cases deals with the documentation part of the developed product, which should have to be prepared before or at the time of software testing.
+Documenting the test cases will help you estimate the testing effort you will need along with test coverage and tracking and tracing requirements.
+In this chapter, you will learn to dig into how documentation is beneficial while testing and some other features.

 Documentation After Testing

-Documenting is done in graphic format, defining, identifying, reporting various activities, gathering of proper requirements and procedures.
-Documenting is as crucial as a successful development of the product itself.
+Documenting is done in graphic format, defining, identifying, reporting various activities, gathering proper requirements and procedures.
+Documenting is as crucial as the successful development of the product itself.

 Why Documentation is Necessary

-Proper documentation is necessary as it is the key thing which will able to make testing more precise.
-A documenting of the project can make testing procedure easy and planned, along with help in saving the company money, effort and time that has been spent on any particular project.
+Proper documentation is necessary as it is the key thing that will able to make testing more precise.
+A documenting of the project can make the testing procedure easy and planned and help save the company money, effort, and time spent on any particular project.
 Reviewing the software process becomes easy because of proper documentation.
-For giant brands like Microsoft, Apple, Oracle, TCS, etc.., the product can be successfully released if there is proper documentation which can make it easy to understand the software for any user.
+For giant brands like Microsoft, Apple, Oracle, TCS, etc.., the product can be successfully released if there is proper documentation, making it easy to understand the software for any user.

 Common Documentation Artifacts